streamye/fractal-doc/guides/how_to_guide.rst

-How-To Guides
+How To Guides
 =============
+**Chapter 2**

-In this chapter we will discard ``start_x.sh`` script because it is not flexible such as: maybe you want to start more fractal nodes , send transaction etc .
+In this chapter we will discard ``start_x.sh`` script because it is not flexible: maybe you want to start more fractal nodes, send transaction etc.
 Here we introduce you a few common ``How To``  step-by-step.
 You’ll learn: